• About Flourish Clinic

 3 Mold Symptoms in Kids Every Parent Should Watch For

-Last Updated on: June 19, 2025 by Mark Volmer
+Last Updated on: July 14, 2025 by Mark Volmer

-Mold symptoms in kids
+The misdiagnosis of mold symptoms in kids

 When Jessica brought her 9-year-old son Liam into our clinic, she was at her wit’s end.
 He’d developed a persistent rash on his torso, was waking every night from terrifying nightmares, and seemed to always be tired.
 Doctors had run allergy panels, checked for strep, even referred him to a child psychologist.
 But no one could explain the sudden change in her once vibrant, energetic child.